 Patients suffering from chest pain which could be related to their heart should dial 999 if the pain is not settling or responding to their normal medication.
-Click here for a 999 checklist
+See our 999 checklist.

 We do offer some appointments outside normal surgery hours.
 These are usually for patients who work / are students/carers and who cannot make an appointment between 08.00 and 18.30 hrs.
 We now also offer some Saturday and Sunday appiontments.
 If you would like one of these appointments, please ask at reception for a improving access appointment.
 Please be aware that you will not necessarily see your own GP.
 We offer a number of nurse appointments outside our normal hours largely for the management of chronic conditions.
 There are also some early and late blood appointments with our Healthcare Assistants.
-When we are closed there is an out of hours service operated by Devon Doctors (DDOC).for information on these arrangements.
+When we are closed there is an out of hours service operated by Devon Doctors (DDOC).
+See our Out of Hours information.

 We aim to offer a mix of urgent and routine appointments to suit differing needs.
 Whilst we cannot guarantee an appointment with a doctor of your choice, we will always offer a telephone or face-to-face appointment for an urgent problem on the same day.
 At the request of the GPs, the receptionist will ask for brief details of your problem to pass on to the GP concerned.
 Patients who request to be seen that day will be telephoned by a doctor who will discuss their problem with them.
 The doctor and patient can then agree the most appropriate course of action.
 It may be that the patient’s problem can be sorted out with telephone advice, they may need a blood test or investigations before they are seen, or they may need help from the Community Nursing Team.
 The doctor who phones will be able to offer these different solutions.
 Anyone who needs to be seen that day for an examination at the surgery will be offered an appointment.
 Children under 5 will be offered an appointment automatically unless the parent would prefer a telephone call.
 We hope that by using this system patients are saved unnecessary journeys and long waits in crowded waiting rooms.
 Doctors will have more time to spend with their patients who have on-going and more chronic problems.